 Ear plugs: You’ll be riding constantly on your tour and ear plugs will stop you from feeling as knackered at the end of the day.

-For more info and help choosing the right kit, take a look at these:
+For more info and help choosing the right kit, check out our gear guides, reviews pages

 Safety and security